Madrid, Spain, 4 August 2011:

 Amadeus is a leading transaction processor and provider of advanced technology solutions for the global travel and tourism industry.

-Customer groups include travel providers (e.g airlines, hotels, rail, ferries, etc.), travel sellers (travel agencies and websites), and travel buyers (corporations and individual travellers).
+Customer groups include travel providers (e.g airlines, hotels, rail, ferries, etc.), travel sellers (travel agencies and websites), and travel buyers (corporations and individual travelers).

 The group operates a transaction-based business model and processed 850 million billable travel transactions in 2010.